maxim-grishaev/fly-src/README.md

 - item's `Slice` → `TicketFlight`

 It's a matter of taste, but to me, this sounds a bit more clear.

+**Response shape**

+- `APIOkWithMeta` → a generic response shape with a `meta` object and a `data` object.
+Standadizes the response shape, so some generic logic can be applied to all responses: e.g. csr tokens, metrics, api version, heartbeat, timings.
+- `APIIdTable` → a generic response shape for a list of items with an ID.
+It's easier to work with and to avoid duplicates.
+- `APITicket.bestBefore` is returned in the response, so the client can decide whether it needs to refresh the data or not if it becomes stale since the request is made.

 **Storage**